 BREAK – Free time to rest, relax, or hike one of the many beautiful trails in the Highlands Nature Sanctuary.
 We will be working your mind and ears hard tonight, so rest as much as you need to.

 5:00 PM: Introduction to the Songs and Natural History of Cicadas.
 Every bio-region in the world with sufficient water and a long enough summer season has its own distinct assemblage of native cicadas.
 Cicada songs contribute to a sense of place, and are often associated with the “call of the wild.”
-Hearing the sound of a cicada that has long been absent from your life can take you back in time as emotionally and as quickly as a long ago fragrance.
+Actively listening to the sound of a cicada that has long been absent from your life can take you back in time as emotionally and as quickly as a long-ago fragrance.
 Southern Ohio is rich in cicadas.
-These dawn to dusk singers require you to develop new listening skills and musical terms.
+These dawn to dusk singers will require you to develop new listening skills and musical terms.
 This will be your introduction.

 6:00 PM: Dinner

 7:00 PM: “Active Listening II – how to listen and identify musical insects by sound.”

 8:00 PM: Field Trip.
 “Back into the Wall of Sound!”
 Tuning to the tree crickets and meadow katydids.
 Now that your ears and minds are starting to adjust, we will work even harder to pull the individual musicians out of the night symphony.
 Crow Point is a very productive and bio-diverse location for Orthopterans.
 Our plan is to return to Crow Point a second time so that you can gauge your improving ability to precipitate the wall of sound into species in the exact same conditions as the night before.